Swiftal13/BeginnerMachineLearningNotes/DecisionTrees.md

 ## Classification and Regression
 Two fundamental practices in supervised learning
+- **Classification** is a supervised machine learning method where the model tries to predict the correct label of a given input data.

 ## Decision tree
 take in instances, produce binary outputs to decide